On the Waterfront (festival)

-On the Waterfront was an annual music festival featuring rock, country music, alternative rock, hip hop, punk rock bands, local bands, food vendors and craft booths.
-On the Waterfront ran on Labor Day weekend, in downtown Rockford, Illinois.
+On the Waterfront was an annual outdoor music festival held in downtown Rockford, Illinois on Labor Day weekend.
+The festival featured local and national performers in various genres including rock, country, alternative rock, hip hop, and punk rock, as well as food vendors and craft booths.

 History

-In 1983, during an economic downturn in Rockford due to a decline in manufacturing, city officials approved $15,000 in financing to create a celebration of the founding of Rockford to be held on Labor Day weekend.
-The annual On the Waterfront Festival went on to become Illinois’ largest music festival with over 100 performers in seven music venues covering 30 city blocks.
-The festival includes special events, attractions and venues, as well as over fifty food booths.
+On the Waterfront was founded in 1983, during an economic downturn in Rockford, when city officials approved $15,000 in financing for a celebration of the city's 150th anniversary.

+The annual On the Waterfront Festival went on to become Illinois’ largest music festival, covering nearly 30 city blocks with over 100 performers across seven music venues.
+The festival included special events, attractions, and venues, as well as over fifty food booths.

-It appears that 2012 was the last year of this festival.
-Their web site (December, 2012) appears to indicate that it is no more.
-They explain that they can no longer financially support it and thank those who made it a success over the past 29 years.
+The last On the Waterfront festival was held in 2012, ending its 29-year run with a downsized version of the event.
+Only 51,000 three-day passes were sold in 2012, compared to nearly 80,000 at the festival's peak.
+After several years of deficits, the festival had accumulated more than $340,000 in debt, and city organizers cited rising costs of security and talent as reasons for the event's cancellation.